Instructional Assistant Professor, Program Director

 Biography

-Kim Bastable joined the College of Health and Human Performance as an adjunct lecturer in August 2019 and was named as director of the USTA Professional Tennis Management program in January of 2020.
+Kim Bastable joined the College of Health and Human Performance as an adjunct lecturer in August 2019 and was named as director of the Professional Racquets Management program in January of 2020.
 She led the Gator women’s tennis team as captain in the early 1980s and was selected as an NCAA All-American in 1984 and All Southeastern Conference in 1983 and 1984.
 Kim has successfully served multiple roles within the tennis industry in her career, including tennis club professional, park and recreation tennis program director, junior league director for KC Junior Tennis League, high school coach for Kansas City Christian School, and a collegiate coach for the University of Kansas.
-Kim has been a USPTA-Certified tennis professional since 1990.
-She is certified as a Mental Toughness Specialist through Johnson and Johnson’s Human and Performance Institute, as a Mental Game Coach through Peak Performance Sports and completed the Executive Certificate in Leadership from University of Notre Dame.
+Kim is an RSPA Elite-level and PTR Professional-level 2 certified pro.
+She is also certified as a Mental Toughness Specialist through Johnson and Johnson’s Human and Performance Institute, as a Mental Game Coach through Peak Performance Sports, and has completed the Executive Certificate in Leadership from University of Notre Dame.
 Kim is passionate about sports as a growth opportunity for life skills and character.
-She consults with athletic programs regarding use of the Athlete-Centered model, and is interested in helping all coaches lead with a holistic approach and as transformational leaders.
+She consults with athletic programs regarding use of the Athlete-Centered model, and she is interested in helping all coaches lead with a holistic approach and as transformational leaders.

 Courses